System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 - False positive tracking: When a developer dismisses a review comment, log it.
 Over time, train a classifier to predict which comment patterns get dismissed and suppress those automatically.

-Opinion: Code review AI should optimize for precision over recall.
-One false positive erodes the developer's trust more than ten missed issues.
-If the developer learns to ignore AI review comments, the entire feature is useless.
+Opinion: Code review AI benefits from optimizing for precision over recall.
+One false positive erodes trust more than ten missed issues.
+Once developers start dismissing AI comments by default, it becomes hard to win that attention back.

 Journey 2 Key Takeaway: The agent is a loop: think, act, observe, think again.
 The LLM writes the diffs.
 The system around it (tools, verification, rollback, approval) determines whether those diffs are correct and safe.